What is Reverse Osmosis?

 In addition to producing a much higher quality permeate, a double-pass system also provides the opportunity to remove carbon dioxide gas from the permeate by injecting caustic between the first and second pass.
 C02 is undesirable when using mixed bed ion exchange resin beds after the RO system.

-Adding caustic after the first pass increases the pH of the first pass permeate water and converts the C02 to bicarbonate (HCO3) and carbonate (CO3-2 ) which will be rejected better by the RO membranes in the second pass.
+Adding caustic after the first pass raises the pH of the first pass permeate water and converts CO2 to bicarbonate (HCO3) and carbonate (CO3-2), which RO membranes in the second pass reject more effectively.

-This process can’t be done with a single pass RO because injecting caustic and forming carbonate (CO3-2) in the presence of cations such as calcium will cause RO membrane scaling.
+This process is not feasible with a single pass RO system because injecting caustic and forming carbonate (CO3-2) in the presence of cations like calcium leads to scaling of RO membranes.

 Single vs Double Pass RO diagram